holgerbrandl/kalasim/docs/userguide/docs/resource.md

 2. `SCHEDULE` - Schedule request even the current `capacity` won't ever honor the request, hoping for a later capacity increase.
 3. `CAP` - [Depletable resources](#depletable-resources) also support capping `put` requests at capacity level

+Resources can specify a default mode with `Resource(capacity=10,defaultLimitMode=CapacityLimitMode.SCHEDULE)

 ## Multiple resources

 It is also possible to request for more resources at once.
 To enable this functionality in a typed manner, we provide a small builder API containing  `withPriority`, `withQuantity`, and `andPriority`.
 In the following examples, we request 1 quantity from `clerks` **AND** 2 quantities from `assistance`.